 - Attempting to Modify the Appdome adapter.

 - Modifying the application’s main executable (app binary – ipa in iOS and DEX file in Android).

-Preventing code tampering on Mobile apps by Using Appdome
+Prevent code tampering on Mobile apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent code tampering without an SDK or gateway: